Mindanao Railway: Initial proposals

-Proposals for the Mindanao Railway have been published by the Daily Bulletin and The Far Eastern Review as early as August 1906.
-These proposed corridors include those surrounding Cotabato, Davao City, Lake Lanao and Sulu.
+Proposals for the Mindanao Railway were published by the Daily Bulletin and The Far Eastern Review as early as August 1906.
+These proposed corridors include those surrounding Cotabato, Davao City, Lake Lanao, and Sulu.
 There were no proposed interconnections between these four lines due to the technology and rather low population density of the region during that time.

 Then-president Manuel L. Quezon proposed the construction of an electrified railroad between Cagayan de Oro (then known as Misamis) and Davao City passing through the province of Bukidnon.
 It would have been electrified by overhead lines powered by the Maria Cristina Falls' hydroelectric power plant (now the Agus VI Hydroeletric Plant).
 This proposal was made in January 1936, and was taken note by Quezon's adviser Francis Burton Harrison.
-Some track bed construction began the same year but the project was left incomplete without a single track placed when construction was halted in 1940.
+Some track bed construction began the same year, but the project was left incomplete without a single track placed when construction was halted in 1940.

-After the war, Manila Railroad General Manager and later Senator Prospero Sanidad proposed a standard-gauge railway in 1952 with consideration for a future electrified network.
+After the war, Manila Railroad General Manager and later-Senator Prospero Sanidad proposed a standard-gauge railway in 1952 with consideration for a future electrified network.
 A network 1,170 km long was proposed for construction with the assistance of American firm De Leuw, Cather and Company.